 CloudFormation

 CloudFormation automates the steps above.
-Additionally, it allows users to group components into stacks and configure them from within one or more JSON templates.
-This is especially helpful for automating the creation of complex networks, where multiple environments need to be spun up for development, testing, and staging.
+It also lets you group components into stacks and configure them from one or more JSON templates.
+This is especially helpful for automating the creation of complex networks where multiple environments need to be spun up for development, testing, and staging.

-Here’s a bare-bones JSON template that shows the general structure of AWS CloudFormation templates:
+Here’s a bare-bones JSON template showing the general structure of AWS CloudFormation templates:

 {